Louisa Kitchin

 attachment-informed psychologist

 I value therapy as a thoughtful, collaborative process informed by each person’s unique history and context.
-I offer a warm, reflective space where people can explore the meaningful, often messy parts of life with authenticity and curiosity.
+I offer a reflective space where people can explore the meaningful, often messy parts of life with authenticity and curiosity.

 People I work with often describe longstanding difficulties, such as repeating relationship patterns, unhelpful coping patterns, challenges expressing or managing emotions, or uncertainty around their sense of self and self-worth.